xy-repo/RNA-sal/README.md

 **Step 1.
 Download the reference geonme hg38 and build index using STAR**

-Download both the gtf adn fasta file of hg38 and run STAR index built mode.
+Download both the gtf and fasta file of hg38 and run STAR index built mode.
 The code to run STAR is in "build_index.sh"

 The fasta file is "/QRISdata/Q5755/hg38/hg38.fa" and the annotation file is "/QRISdata/Q5755/hg38/gencode.v43.annotation.gtf"